Click the mentee’s name to see their publications.

 Rao Kamran Ali

 Dr. Khosa is a great mentor and an inspiration for everyone around him.
 His achievements, and supportive and caring attitude are one in a million.

 I would like to take this opportunity to thank him from the core of my heart for guiding and showing me the way.

 Thank you Dr Khosa for your mentorship.
 It has been pleasure working with you.
 I hope you continue to help young physicians across North America like you have for countless years.

-Dr. Khosa is an amazing mentor and invests a lot of his time and resources to help his students achieve success.
-He is know for his inspirational quotations as well as drawing from his own personal experiences to help motivate students and allow them to find their way to success.
-I’ve worked with him in Emergency Radiology research and truly gained a lot from that experience.
+Dr. Khosa is an amazing mentor and invests a lot of his time and resources to help students achieve success.
+He is known for his inspirational quotations as well as drawing from his own personal experiences to help motivate students and allow them to find their way to success.
+I’ve worked with him in research and truly gained a lot from that experience.

 Navigating the path to becoming a physician without an experienced mentor can be like navigating the sea without a compass (or GPS).
 Dr. Faisal Khosa has been invaluable to me as a mentor.
 At many crossroads, he provided insightful and confident guidance based on his years of experience as a physician, an academic, and a mentor.
 Beyond that, he rewards effort from proteges by selflessly putting effort in himself for their benefit.
 For his selflessness and willingness to guide, I and many other young physicians owe him our eternal gratitude.